lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 This gives more predictable behavior than the old operators, avoiding a common source of obscure bugs.
 It also makes intent of the code more obvious.

-.. _style-guide-py-10-2:
+.. _style-guide-py-future-absolute-import:

 Use ``from __future__ import absolute_import``
 ----------------------------------------------

 In addition, import local modules using relative imports (e.g. ``from . import foo`` or ``from .foo import bar``).
 This results in clearer code and avoids shadowing global modules with local modules.
-It also makes 2to3_ conversion more reliable.

-.. _style-guide-py-10-3:
+.. _style-guide-py-future-itervalues:

 Use ``itervalues()`` and ``iteritems()`` instead of ``values()`` and ``items()``
 --------------------------------------------------------------------------------

 For iterating over dictionary values and items use the above idiom unless you truly need a list.
-This generates more efficient code today and helps 2to3_ generate more efficient code in the future.
+This generates more efficient code today and helps futurize_ generate more efficient code in the future.
-For more information see http://python3porting.com/preparing.html#optional-use-the-iterator-methods-on-dictionaries.
+For more information see http://python-future.org/compatible_idioms.html#iterating-through-dict-keys-values-items.

-.. _style-guide-py-10-4:
+.. _style-guide-py-dict-keys:

 Avoid ``dict.keys()`` and ``dict.iterkeys()``
 ---------------------------------------------